L’Absinthe: North London’s most authentic French bistro

 The atmosphere is cosy, relaxed and warm – some details could be improved: cutlery, glasses and the poorly laminated menus, for instance.

 However, the service is very friendly and the food on offer consists of classic French dishes.
-We start with the snails with garlic butter and parsley, which was just delicious and well worth £6.95.
+We start with the snails with garlic butter and parsley, which is just delicious and well worth £6.95.

 L’Absinthe has expanded next door with a deli, but be sure to try the bistro first: it is a little gem not to be missed.